armonazizi/TRACEseq/README.md

 ### This repository contains the code associated with Sharma et al. 20XX
 [link to paper](http://med.stanford.edu/majetilab.html)

-The code in the repository generates all bubbple plots shown in the publication (Figures 4,5,extended figures 3,5).
+The code in the repository generates all bubble plots shown in the publication (Figures 4,5,Extended Figures 3,5).

 To run the code:
   1. Download or clone the repository locally.